juhopohjonen/matikkAI/README.md

 ## Usage

-Navigate to /src and run 'node ask.js {your query here}'
+First install packages at src/ with `npm install` command Navigate to /src and run `node ask.js {your query here}`

-example at /src:
+Example of asking a math question at /src:
 `node ask.js "Pekalla on yksi banaani.
 Timo antaa hänelle toisen.
 Kuinka monta banaania Pekalla on?"`